 In spite of all this, the film does fall victim to the problems that plague contemporary cinema.
 Despite the film’s contrasting action sequences that vary between an ultra-futuristic James Bond car chase and tense one on one primal fights with immediate stakes: The film’s third act battle never feels particularly exciting or engaging.
 This is primarily because of the extensive use of CGI and some of the immediate character changes.

 And perhaps more than any film before it, Black Panther demonstrates the harmful side of Marvel Studios’ post-credit sequences.
 The film’s ending scene is commendably efficient insofar as it gracefully wraps a bow on its thematic exploration and symmetrically aligns with the pre-title sequence.
 However, the mid-credit sequence seems far too important to be relegated to after the movie, and it becomes so bothersome that it should have been excised from the film entirely.
 Or at least be one of the opening scenes of the sequel.

-Black Panther was one of those few movie experiences in which there was a tinge of surrealism in witnessing and contemplating that a film like this was produced by a major studio.
+Black Panther was one of those few movie experiences in which I felt a tinge of surrealism in witnessing and contemplating that a major studio produced a film like this.
 Like the outliers in the Marvel Cinematic Universe, the film is made with firm confidence.
 But unlike many of those pictures, it dares to consider the world and its many morphing contradictions.

 Great review with some awesome insight into what makes this film so unique and yet still a part of the MCU tapestry.
 Great job!

 Thank you very much for the inspiring words.
 They are greatly appreciated.

 This is one of my favorite movies for many of the reasons you mentioned.
 I agree, it is surreal to see a major studio release it.
 I hope it is the beginning to the way black people are represented in media.
 Great review!